- This event has passed.

 October 16 @ 7:00 PM - 8:30 PMFree

 A generation later, Stephen Lewis came to represent Canada’s international leadership at the United Nations.
-Appointed Canada’s ambassador to the United Nations in 1984, he later served as Deputy Director of UNICEF (United Nations Children’s Fund) and the United Nations special envoy on HIV/AIDS in Africa.
-He was awarded the Pearson Peace Medal by the United Nations Association in Canada in 2001 and invested into the Order of Canada the following year.
+Appointed Canada’s ambassador to the United Nations in 1984, he later served as Deputy Director of UNICEF (United Nations Children’s Fund) and then as the UN Secretary-General’s special envoy on HIV/AIDS in Africa.
+He was invested as a Companion of the Order of Canada in 2003 and awarded the Pearson Peace Medal by the United Nations Association in Canada the following year.

-Join Heritage Toronto and the City of Toronto for a conversation between Stephen Lewis and Professor John English, historian and official biographer of Lester Pearson, about the significance of Pearson’s Nobel Prize, and the innovative contributions that Canadians have continued to make in international service.
+Join Heritage Toronto and the City of Toronto for a conversation between Stephen Lewis and Professor John English, historian and official biographer of Lester Pearson, about the Pearsonian legacy of peacekeeping and the innovative contributions that Canadians have continued to make to diplomacy and humanitarianism.
+The discussion will be moderated by Nana aba Duncan, host of CBC Radio’s Fresh Air.

 About MomenTO – Toronto’s Heritage of Innovation: This summer and fall, Heritage Toronto is offering a series of talks on how past innovations have shaped our present and future.
 Presented as part of the City of Toronto’s Canada 150 program, MomenTO: Toronto’s Heritage of Innovation showcases advances in technology, healthcare, media, and other fields.